Acide urique | Clinique Omicron Québec

 | Endogenous purines (cellular catabolism) | Degradation of nucleic acids (DNA and RNA) released during physiological cell renewal, apoptosis, accelerated cell destruction (hemolysis, tumor cytolysis); purines adenine and guanine are converted into hypoxanthine, then xanthine, then uric acid by xanthine oxidase | Approx. 70 % of total uric acid production; particularly high in cases of rapid cell proliferation, tumor lysis, hemopathies or extensive psoriasis |

-| Exogenous purines (food) | Intestinal degradation of dietary purines contained in red meats, offal, game, seafood, shellfish, sardines, anchovies and certain legumes; digestive absorption of purine bases and hepatic conversion to uric acid. | Around 30 % of total production; adopting a low-purine diet can lower uricemia by 60 to 120 µmol/L on average |
+| Exogenous purines (food) | Intestinal degradation of dietary purines contained in red meats, offal, game, seafood, shellfish, sardines, anchovies and certain legumes; digestive absorption of purine bases and hepatic conversion to uric acid. | Approximately 30 % of total production; adoption of a low-purine diet can lower uricemia by an average of 60 to 120 µmol/L |

-| Dietary fructose | Fructose is metabolized in hepatocytes by fructokinase, consuming ATP and generating AMP which is degraded into uric acid via the usual purine pathway; this mechanism is independent of the purine content of the food. | Significantly contributes to hyperuricemia associated with high consumption of sugar-sweetened beverages with high-fructose corn syrup (sodas, processed juices) and alcohol (especially beer, which is rich in both purines and fermented fructose). |
+| Dietary fructose | Fructose is metabolized in hepatocytes by fructokinase, consuming ATP and generating AMP, which is degraded to uric acid via the usual purine pathway; a mechanism independent of the purine content of the food. | Contributes significantly to hyperuricemia associated with high consumption of fructose-sweetened corn syrup beverages (sodas, industrial juices) and alcohol (especially beer, rich in both purines and fermented fructose) |

 Causes of hyperuricemia